Healthy Incentives Program

 How does HIP work?

-SNAP (formerly Food Stamp) dollars spent on eligible fruits and vegetables at participating farmers’ markets, mobile markets, farm stands and CSA farm share programs to earn HIP up to a maximum monthly benefit based on the size of your household.
+SNAP (formerly Food Stamp) dollars spent on eligible fruits and vegetables at participating farmers’ markets, mobile markets, farm stands and CSA farm share programs to earn HIP up to a maximum monthly benefit based on the size of your household—you can not earn HIP by shopping at a grocery store.
 You will need to spend SNAP on fruits and vegetables to earn HIP.
 The benefit is added directly back to your SNAP/EBT card and can be used towards any future SNAP eligible purchase.

 What is the maximum HIP benefit I can earn each month?